 Step 3: Understand Your Data Usage

-Think of cellular data like this: it's the invisible force that carries information from your device to wherever the information needs to go.
+Cellular data is the invisible force that carries information from your device to wherever the information needs to go.
 These activities might include web browsing, accessing social media apps or sites, checking emails, video and music streaming, online gaming, and messaging.
-Monitoring all of this cellular activity for some time may give you a better understanding of the data features you'll need.
-The amount of cellular activity and quality you prefer will determine specific features you'll want to include such as high-speed, premium, limited, or unlimited data.
+Monitoring this activity for some time, or consulting your current carrier, may give you a better understanding of the data allowance you'll need.
+A cheaper data plan may seem like the most cost effective option, but these competitive rates are sometimes packaged with overage fees.
+This is why browsing plans with data limits that reflect your regular daily usage is the best way to go.

 Step 4: Compare Carrier Compatibility